Asynchronous Bulk Export API

 Example

-response{ "requestId": "export-8f7g6h5e-4d3c-2b1a-9098-f7e6d5c4b3a2", "status": "Completed", "result": { "total": 100000, "fileUrl": "...", "nextCursor": "..." } }
+Completedresponse{ "requestId": "export-8f7g6h5e-4d3c-2b1a-9098-f7e6d5c4b3a2", "status": "Completed", "result": { "total": 100000, "fileUrl": "...", "nextCursor": "..." } }

 Step 3: Download the Exported File

-from the completed job status response to download the file.
+Use the fileUrl from the completed job status response to download the file.

 Handle Large Exports with Cursors

-If your export contains more objects than the job size limit, the job response will include a nextCursor
+If your export contains more objects than the job size limit, the job response will include a nextCursor.

 To get the next batch of data, initiate a new export job, passing this cursor value in the request body.
-Repeat until the next_cursor
+Repeat until the next_cursor field is null.

 Limits

-Operation | Limit | Description |
+| Operation | Limit | Description |

-Export Job Size | 100,000 objects per job | A single export job will process a maximum of 100,000 objects.
+| Export Job Size | 100,000 objects per job | A single export job will process a maximum of 100,000 objects.
 Use cursors to retrieve more. |

-Export Concurrency | 1 active job per user | A user can only have one export job in a Pending or InProgress state at a time. |
+| Export Concurrency | 1 active job per user | A user can only have one export job in a Pending or InProgress state at a time. |